Noa Selimhodzic: Early life

 Her parents, Aleksandra and Damir Selimhodzic are refugees from Bosnia (then part of former Yugoslavia) who fled the Bosnian War and arrived in Israel – where Noa was born and raised; and they reside in Netanya, Israel.
-Her older brother is Israeli footballer Adi Selimhodzic.
+Her older brother is Israeli footballer Adi Selimhodžić.

 She attended the Ruppin High School.

 Club career

 Selimhodzic started to play in Israeli club Maccabi Netanya's boys team at the age of 8.
 She has played for Youth Academy and Maccabi Emek Hefer in Israel.

-Milan
+AC Milan

 In October 2021, Selimhodzic joined Italian club AC Milan, signing a three-year contract.
 In November, she made her debut, coming on as a substitute in the 81st minute of a 1–0 victory over Empoli.

-1. FFC Turbine Potsdam
+Turbine Potsdam

-In July 27, 2022 Selimhodzic joined German club 1.
-FFC Turbine Potsdam.
+In July 2022 Selimhodzic joined German club Turbine Potsdam.

 International career

 Selimhodzic has been capped for the Israel national team, appearing for the senior squad during the 2023 FIFA Women's World Cup qualifiers.
 She scored her debut goal for the senior team in February 2022, in a 2–2 friendly match against Greece.